-There’s a technical answer to the question of how to sell videos online and a tips for marketing answer.
+There’s a technical answer to the question of how to sell videos online and tips for marketing answers.
 The technical side is easy to cover.
 There are various ways to set up pay per view video sales.
 These include using a third-party agent like Gumroad, which is probably the simplest way to do it from your own web site.
 Many hosting platforms include paywall options, too.
-For example, DaCast allows monetization through either pay per view or subscription, with a range of options in terms of multiple purchases, pricing per time purchased, whether scheduling is allowed, and so on.
+For example, Dacast allows monetization through either pay per view or subscription, with a range of options in terms of multiple purchases, pricing per time purchased, whether scheduling is allowed, and so on.
 You can find a walkthrough of all this here.

-DaCast isn’t the only platform to offer paywall options, of course, although we do strive to make it easier to setup.
+Dacast isn’t the only platform to offer paywall options, of course, although we do strive to make it easier to setup.
 The procedure is usually not very complicated in most cases.
 But selling videos online is more complicated than just mastering the technical side.
 You can offer a video for purchase easily enough, but the competition is stiff, especially when you factor in how much video content is available for free.
 What will make your video stand out in the crowd?
 What gives it a selling point that will make people actually pay money to see it?

-This is the great challenge today.
+This is a great challenge today.
 With the gatekeepers gone, anyone can publish a book, a video, or a song, and so an unprecedented number of people are doing just that.
 It’s difficult to get noticed, but here are some ideas that may help.

 Know Your Audience

 Who is your video likely to appeal to?
 When you’re selling a video for revenue as opposed to using it to promote something else (and offering it for free), this universal question is even more important.
 It determines everything from the nature and feel of the video itself to where and how to market it.
 Audience identification in terms of age bracket, gender, education, interests, and other demographic and social markers can and should guide whether your social media efforts should be focused on Facebook, Twitter, Pinterest, etc.